How Forums Work

 - Librarian and admins can edit any posting

-- If you are an anonymous user then you can edit your posting only for some hours (if you keep the same IP address meanwhile)
+- If you are an anonymous user then you cannot edit your posting - ask an admin to do it for you (?: page Quick Questions?).

 - Full wiki formatting, linking, diagrams, etc. allowed in posts